tarun3kumar/seleniumtestsframework/README.md

 # SeleniumTestsFramework

-STF (SeleniumTestsFramework) is step by step test test reporting and automation framework for selenium.
+Selenium Tests Framework (referred as STF from here on) is a test automation framework for automated testing of Desktop web, mobile site and mobile apps.
+STF is based on WebDriver, Appium, TestNG and Maven.
 Refer STF [How-To guide](https://github.com/TestingForum/seleniumtestsframework/wiki) to learn more about STF features

 You can generate STF jar using following command and use it in your selenium project -